Anti-classification results for weakly mixing diffeomorphisms

 \section{Introduction}

 One of the oldest and most influential problems in ergodic theory is the classification of systems up to appropriate equivalence relations.
 Dating back to the foundational paper \cite{Ne} by J.~von Neumann the \emph{isomorphism problem} asks to classify measure-preserving transformations (MPT's) up to isomorphism.
 By an MPT we mean a measure-preserving automorphism of a standard non-atomic probability space and we let $\MPT$ denote the set of all MPT's of a fixed standard non-atomic probability space $(\Omega,\mathcal{M},\mu)$.
-We endow $\MPT$ with the weak topology (see Section \ref{subsec:erg}).
+We endow $\MPT$ with the weak topology (see Section~\ref{subsec:erg}).
 This topology is compatible with a complete separable metric and hence makes $\MPT$ into a Polish space.
 We also recall that two automorphisms $S,T\in\MPT$ are \emph{isomorphic} (written $S \cong T$) if there exists $\varphi\in\MPT$ such that $S\circ\varphi$ and $\varphi\circ T$ agree $\mu$-almost everywhere.
 The isomorphism problem has been a guiding light for directions of research within ergodic theory, and has been solved only for some special classes of transformations.
-Two great successes are the classification of ergodic MPT's with pure point spectrum by the spectrum of the associated Kooppman operator \cite{HN42} and the classification of Bernoulli shifts by their measure-theoretic entropy \cite{Or70}.
+Two great successes are the classification of ergodic MPT's with pure point spectrum by the spectrum of the associated Koopman operator \cite{HN42} and the classification of Bernoulli shifts by their measure-theoretic entropy \cite{Or70}.
 Many properties of transformations like mixing of various types or finite rank have been characterized and studied in connection with the isomorphism problem but the general problem remained intractable.

 Starting in the late 1990's, so-called \textit{anti-classification results} have been established.
 We refer to the survey article \cite{Fsurvey} by M.~Foreman for an overview of complexity results of structure and classification of dynamical systems.
 These results rigorously demonstrated that von Neumann's isomorphism problem is impossible: In their landmark paper \cite{FRW} M.~Foreman, D.~Rudolph and B.~Weiss showed that the measure-isomorphism relation for ergodic MPT's is not a Borel set.
-Informally speaking, this result says that determining isomorphism between ergodic transformations is inaccessible to countable methods that use countable amount of information.
+Informally speaking, this result says that determining isomorphism between ergodic transformations is inaccessible to countable methods that use countable amounts of information.
 This result leads to several new questions.